glicerico/wordcat_transformer/journal.md

 Experiment with OPTICS gives good clusters, but several words are left unclustered.
-Trying with KMeans gives out of memory error.
+~~Trying with KMeans gives out of memory error.~~ FIXED.

+A word on metrics: SKlearn KMeans implementation cannot use "cosine" distance.
+I'm using cosine distance in OPTICS.

 Checking ways to reduce memory use after the matrix has been built:
-- release both BERT models
+- release both BERT models: ~~TODO.~~ DONE
 - don't use sparse matrix.
 I think if there are no zero entries (we aren't using zero entries now) this consumes more memory?
 Maybe wait to change this.
+~~TODO.~~ DONE
-- once matrix is built, no need to hold centroids in memory.
+- once matrix is built, no need to hold centroids in memory. ~~TODO.~~ DONE

+Seems like memory problem comes from faulty matrix storage, not from above modules.
+However, good idea to not even load BERT modules and centroids when loading matrix from pickle: less time and memory consumption, for later larger runs.
+FIXED

+Word category formation runs take a very long time.
+SmallWSD run (16 sentences) takes about 12 hours in my laptop.
+19sentences.txt takes about 24 hours in nova.

+Finding ways to improve processing time.
+And results are still not properly tuned... so going through pipeline slowly with debugger, to make sure everything does what I expect, and check for speed improvements